d-bl/GroundForge/docs/mix4snow/index.md

 <a href="javascript:recipe('lc,crc,ctc,lcrcl,ctc,crc,c,r',false)" title="family 623451"><img src="spider-2heads.png" alt="spider with 2 heads"></a> &nbsp;
 </fieldset>
 <br>

 The same set of four colors serve two independent purposes.
 The colors of the hexagons match groups of stitches in the thread diagram.
 The pair diagram has a [color-code] that can express unorthodox stitches.

-Clicking a stitch in the pair diagram de-colors the corresponding stitch in the thread diagram
+Click a stitch in the pair diagram to remove the color from the corresponding stitch in the thread diagram.

-The go-to buttons lead to pages where you can highlight threads for three-pair respectively six-pair connections, see the help links on these pages.
+The go-to buttons lead to pages where you can [highlight] threads for three-pair respectively six-pair connections and [replace stitches].
-The [tutorial] explains how to choose stitches for six pair connections and elaborates on foot sides.
-It also explains how to modify and create recipes.
+You can save all three pages as a [PDF] document.
+The [tutorial] elaborates choosing stitches and has some bonus subjects like foot sides and modify or create recipes.

 [color-code]: /GroundForge-help/color-rules
 [tutorial]: /GroundForge-help/snow-mix
+[highlight]: /GroundForge-help/clips/color
+[replace stitches]: /GroundForge-help/clips/flip
+[PDF]: /GroundForge-help/clips/print-as-pdf